APL Logistics: Early expansion, acquisitions, and innovation

-In 2006, APL Logistics open offices in Spain and Turkey.
+In 2006, APL Logistics opened offices in Spain and Turkey.

 India

 That same year, 2006, parent company NOL won approval to operate freight rail services in India.
-In a move designed to tap into the vast potential of India’s transportation market, sister company APL set up a joint venture between APL India and HIPE (Hindustan Infrastructure Projects & Engineering Private Limited), which was eventually placed under APL Logistics.
+In a move designed to tap into the vast potential of India's transportation market, sister company APL set up a joint venture between APL India and HIPE (Hindustan Infrastructure Projects & Engineering Private Limited), which was eventually placed under APL Logistics.
 Named India Infrastructure and Logistics Private Limited (IILPL), the joint venture provides rail-based container transportation and logistics services in India and is marketed under the APL IndiaLinx brand.
 To improve efficiency, APL IndiaLinx introduced its first double-stack container train service in India in 2011.
-In 2014, IILPL became a wholly owned subsidiary of APL Logistics when the latter acquired the remaining 24 percent of HIPE’s shares for US $10 million.
+In 2014, IILPL became a wholly owned subsidiary of APL Logistics when the latter acquired the remaining 24 percent of HIPE's shares for US$10 million.

 In 2012, to take advantage of favorable changes made by the Indian government regarding private rail transportation, APL Logistics formed a joint venture with VASCOR called APL Logistics VASCOR Automotive.
-It was formed to support the need for improved domestic transportation of finished vehicles within India, which had been dependent on less-efficient and more damage prone road-based vehicle haulers navigating India’s problematic road system.
+It was formed to support the need for improved domestic transportation of finished vehicles within India, which had been dependent on less-efficient and more damage prone road-based vehicle haulers navigating India's problematic road system.

 North America

 In 2008, APL Logistics began guaranteeing day-definite delivery of full container loads (FCL) to the U.S. It also introduced the first 1,000 containers dedicated to U.S. domestic transportation in 2011, becoming an asset-based player in the logistics space for the first time.

 In a move that linked origin ports in Asia to every major North American market, APL Logistics and its trucking partner, Con-way Freight, introduced its OceanGuaranteed service to Mexico in 2009.

-Determined to strengthen the integration of its supply chain services, in 2012 the company acquired U.S.-based customs broker and freight forwarder Carmichael International Services for US $37 million.
+Determined to strengthen the integration of its supply chain services, in 2012 the company acquired U.S.-based customs broker and freight forwarder Carmichael International Services for US$37 million.
 The acquisition gave APL Logistics expanded customs brokerage, trade compliance, and consultation capabilities.

 Further activity in North America included the 2013 launch of an online sales channel for Walmart in Mexico and the opening of a customs brokerage office in Laredo, Texas.

 In early 2015, APL Logistics and APL Logistics Americas incorporated a new company called APL Logistics de Mexico, S.A.
 DE C.V. to carry out transportation logistics operations in Mexico, with APLL owning 99.9 percent of the stock.